liuliu3dv/RoboVerse/docs/source/metasim/get_started/advanced/il/0_rlbench_closebox.md

   --run_unfinished
 ```

+Please check the [Collecting Demonstration](https://roboverse.wiki/metasim/user_guide/collect_demo_tutorial) for more details about how to collect demonstration and what are the options for the command.

 ### Training the policy and Converting the dataset format
 After collected to demo data, we can transform into zarr folders so we can read them more easily to train the policy.
 In this demo, we use diffusion policy as an example.
 You can also use other algorithms under `roboverse_learn/algorithms`.